yushan-li/yushan-li.github.io/_pages/about.md

 # News

+- 2023, Dem 14: Yushan Li was awarded Shanghai Jiao Tong University “**Academic Star**” (only 10 persons per year), congratulations!
-- 2023, Nov 5: Yushan Li is invited to present the latest works at the 2023 ZJU Swarm Intelligence Unmanned Systems National Academic Forum For Ph.D Candidates in Hangzhou, China, and received the **Best Presentation Award**.
+- 2023, Nov 5: Yushan Li was invited to present the latest works at the 2023 ZJU Swarm Intelligence Unmanned Systems National Academic Forum For Ph.D Candidates in Hangzhou, China, and received the **Best Presentation Award**.
-- 2023, Oct 21: Yushan is invited to give a **keynote speech** at The 7th SJTU-FDU Joint Information Technology Academic Forum.
+- 2023, Oct 21: Yushan was invited to give a **keynote speech** at The 7th SJTU-FDU Joint Information Technology Academic Forum.
-- 2023, Sep 25: Yushan Li is awarded the 2023 National Scholarship for Graduates.
+- 2023, Sep 25: Yushan Li was awarded the 2023 National Scholarship for Graduates.
-- 2023, Aug 4: One paper is accepted by IEEE Transactions on Automatic Control (TAC) as Full Paper, congratulations!
+- 2023, Aug 4: One paper was accepted by IEEE Transactions on Automatic Control (TAC) as Full Paper, congratulations!
 - 2023, Mar 6: Yushan Li has won the 2022 Shanghai Association of Automation Best Paper Award (the IEEE T-RO'22 paper), congratulations!
-- 2023, Mar 4: One paper is accepted by IFAC World Congress 2023, congratulations!
+- 2023, Mar 4: One paper was accepted by IFAC World Congress 2023, congratulations!
-- 2023, Jan 9: One paper is accepted by IEEE Transactions on Automatic Control (TAC) as Full Paper, congratulations!
+- 2023, Jan 9: One paper was accepted by IEEE Transactions on Automatic Control (TAC) as Full Paper, congratulations!
-- 2022, Dec 3: Yushan Li is invited to present latest works at 2022 ZJU Swarm Intelligence Unmanned Systems National Academic Forum For Ph.D Candidates.
+- 2022, Dec 3: Yushan Li was invited to present latest works at 2022 ZJU Swarm Intelligence Unmanned Systems National Academic Forum For Ph.D Candidates.
-- 2022, Sep 25:  Yushan Li is awarded the 2022 National Scholarship for Graduates.
+- 2022, Sep 25:  Yushan Li was awarded the 2022 National Scholarship for Graduates.
-- 2022, Aug 19:  One paper is accepted by IEEE Transactions on Robotics (T-RO), congratulations!
 <details>
-<summary>See more news</summary>
+<summary>**See more news**</summary>
+&emsp;- 2022, Aug 19:  One paper is accepted by IEEE Transactions on Robotics (T-RO), congratulations! <br/>

 &emsp;- 2022, Jul 16:  One paper is accepted by 2022 IEEE Conference on Decision and Control (CDC), congratulations! <br/>

 &emsp;- 2022, Feb 1:  My personal website is online.